-Looking far ahead, it appears that DC/Warner Bros’ third solo feature run of Gal Gadot’s Diana Prince/Wonder Woman will see the Themysciran thrasher in a setting – at least, by the time we get to the film – in we will have only seen her tangentially: the present.
+Looking far ahead, it appears that DC/Warner Bros’ third solo feature run of Gal Gadot’s Diana Prince/Wonder Woman will see the Themysciran thrasher in a setting – at least, by the time we get to the film – in which we will have only seen her tangentially: the present.
 Indeed, franchise helmer Patty Jenkins – who returned to direct the upcoming Wonder Woman 1984, and will presumably repeat the process for the untitled Wonder Woman 3 – has revealed to THR that she’s done with flashback settings for the character.

 While Jenkins qualifies her statement with the fact that plans are far from final, she explains:

 “I’m not set, but I’m not doing another period piece.”
 She adds, “It’s definitely one of the things we talked about.
 I’m not planning to put it in the past again, because where are you going to go?
 You have to go forward.
 It’s definitely a contemporary story.
 That’s all I can say.
 Where we put it and how that gets figured out, I haven’t totally nailed down.”